65 Truly Extraordinary Uses for Household Staples You Already Own

 Hair spray protects artwork

 When your mini Picasso brings home a masterpiece, preserve it with a few spritzes of hair spray.
 This is especially handy for chalk and other materials that smudge easily.
-Check out these other neat uses for hairspray.

 Baking soda strengthens dishwashing detergent